tomas-fryza/avr-course/Labs/01-tools/README.md

 Copy `main.c` and `Makefile` files from blink example to `Labs\01-tools` folder.

-Copy `Example\firmware.in` settings file to `Labs` folder.
+Copy `Example\Makefile.in` settings file to `Labs` folder.
 Note that, this file contains parameters and settings that are identical for all (future) projects located in this folder.
 Uncomment the Windows settings in this file.
 Make sure the values for `PREFIX` and` AVRDUDE` contain the correct paths and `USBPORT` contains port where Arduino board is connected.

 ```Makefile
 ## Linux